muratk5n/thirdwave/en/README.md

 ---

-These lion batteries are extremely dangerous.
+Lion batteries...
 The wrong technology for the green transition by any measure.

 Al Jazeera: "At least eight people have been killed and 11 injured in a fire that started at an electric scooter showroom in India, police